hjson/hjson-cpp/README.md

 ## Cmake

-The second easiest way to use hjson-cpp is to either add it as a subfolder to your own Cmake project, or to install the hjson lib on your system by using Cmake.
+The second easiest way to use hjson-cpp is to either add it as a subfolder to your own Cmake project, or to install the Hjson lib on your system by using Cmake.
 Works on Linux, Windows and MacOS.
 Your mileage may vary on other platforms.
 Cmake version 3.10 or newer is required.

 ### Cmake subfolder

-Instead of building a lib, you can choose to include hjson as a subfolder in your own Cmake project.
-That way, hjson will be built together with your own project, with the same settings.
-In Visual Studio that also means the hjson source code will be visible in a project in your own solution.
+Instead of building a lib, you can choose to include Hjson as a subfolder in your own Cmake project.
+That way, Hjson will be built together with your own project, with the same settings.
+In Visual Studio that also means the Hjson source code will be visible in a project in your own solution.
 Example `CMakeLists.txt` for your own project, if your executable is called `myapp`:
 ```cmake
 add_executable(myapp main.cpp)